What is a Bauhaus lamp?

 Originals, re-editions, and reproductions

-- Licensed re-edition — produced today under rights/licensing with authentic specifications.
+- Licensed re-edition — produced today using original specifications.

-- Reproduction — visually similar, but not necessarily aligned with original materials or standards.
+- Reproduction — visually similar but not historically aligned.